GMY2018/ArcLakeVis/README.md

 # ArcLakeVis
-The shiny app for visualizing the ArcLake LSWT data
+Visualizing the ArcLake lake surface water temperature data

+By Ruth and Mengyi

 Type in runGitHub(repo='ArcLakeVis', username='GMY2018') in R to see the app